 Trading is stressful:

 - Most short-term traders end up losing money, not making money.
 If you invest in a mutual fund, you will most likely make money over a ten-year horizon (depending on valuations, of course).

 - Short-term trading involves spending a lot of time trading and doing research.
 Trading is a job.
 Opposite, if you invest in mutual funds the capital works for you while you make money in a regular job.

-- You risk wasting you best years.
+- You risk wasting your best years.
 Most traders are between 20 and 35, the years where you can improve your professional career.
 It’s not easy getting a job after 10 years as a trader and certainly not with mediocre results.
 In order to keep trading as a job, you need to make more money than in a regular job to offset the risk.

+Trading is much more complicated and more can go wrong, not least because of leverage.
 Failure of self-control leads to overtrading and mediocre results.
-Furthermore, we tend think we are more clever than we are.
+Furthermore, we tend to think we are more clever than we are.
 Self-directed traders and investors perform worse than funds, according to research.
 In other words, by trying to be smart, you risk ending up being foolish.
 Markets are highly complex, and it’s extremely difficult to make a good timing of both buying and selling.

 Is it better to invest or trade?
 It’s wise to spend some time thinking about the pros and cons of both types of investment styles.
 As an investor, you spend most of your time sitting on your ass and not doing much.
 As a trader, you have to get off your ass and treat it like a job.
 Furthermore, trading involves different skill sets and much more can go wrong.
 Few people have the skill sets and mentality to become a trader.
 Thus, most are better off by investing passively for the long-term via mutual funds.